dmlc/dgl/docs/source/guide/message-part.rst

     sg = g.subgraph(nid)
     sg.update_all(message_func, reduce_func, apply_node_func)

 This is a common usage in mini-batch training.
-Check :ref:`guide-minibatch` user guide for more detailed usages.
+Check :ref:`guide-minibatch` for more detailed usages.